 Before the age of photography, artists were called on to provide images of new geographical, cultural, and scientific discoveries.
 Commissioned by a European prince, the Swiss-born Karl Bodmer (1809-1893) made pictures recording his travels in North America.
 The hand-colored engraving illustrated here is based on a sketch the artist drew during an 1834 journey along the Missouri River, in South Dakota.
 As part of their funeral practices, the Sioux and other Plains tribes made scaffolds to support the corpse of a tribe member.
 Bodmer’s images of Native Americans are an early––and for the most part accurate and sympathetic—source of information about indigenous peoples and their cultures.
 Other American artists who painted Native Americans include George Catlin (1796-1872), who depicted the Plains tribes, and later, Henry Farny (1847-1916) and Walter Ufer (1876-1936), who captured the peoples of the Southwest.

 The first images of indigenous peoples in American art reflect a desire to record visual information.
 Later images, made when they were more disempowered and being moved to reservations, tended to show them more reverentially and with a desire to beautify.
 For instance, in the 1890s, the painter Elbridge A. Burbank was commissioned by his wealthy uncle, Edward F. Ayer—a Chicago business man who collected books and items related to indigenous cultures––to make portraits of Native Americans.
 Burbank spent two decades traveling throughout the American West, creating portraits of members of more than a hundred tribes.
 His Portrait of Gi-aum-e Hon-o-me-tah shows a young Kiowa woman in Fort Sill, Oklahoma.
 Burbank’s pictures are notable for both their realistic and their humane qualities.
 He wished viewers to see the real person behind the different costumes and settings.
 This is atypical and admirable since many American artists often relied on stereotypes when making pictures of people of color.
+To view additional collections with artwork depicting American Indians, visit Art of Conflict: Portraying American Indians, 1850-1900 and Indians in the Archives.

 Questions to Consider: